What Is The Molar Mass Of H2so4

 The Importance of Precision and Accuracy

-In chemistry, precision and accuracy are paramount.
+In chemistry, precision and accuracy are key.
+In research or analytical settings, using more precise atomic masses and instruments will lead to more reliable results.
 The molar mass of H2SO4, like any other chemical value, should be determined and used with appropriate precision for the intended application.
-In research or analytical settings, using more precise atomic masses and instruments will lead to more reliable results.
-In routine laboratory work, less precise values may suffice.
+In routine laboratory work, less precise values may suffice And that's really what it comes down to.
+Still holds up..

 Applications of Sulfuric Acid